 All children take part in an educational experience or visit once every term.
 Children have the opportunity to go on a residential visit in both Lower and Upper Key Stage 2.
 Children go swimming & learn the ukulele in Year 3.

 Throughout our curriculum and ethos, we aim to promote Fundamental British Values and children’s SMSC development within all aspects of school life.
 You can read more about our approach here.

 In the Foundation Stage (Nursery and Reception) the pupils work through the Early Years Foundation Stage Curriculum which is play based with short focus activities in small groups.
 During the Autumn term in Year 1 this approach is developed and the content of the work matched to the National Curriculum.
 From Year 1 upwards pupils follow the National Curriculum and study all subjects.

 For information on how we teach Sex and Relationships Education (SRE) at Arnbrook, please click here.

-For more information on our curriculum, please speak to Mrs Burke (Deputy Headteacher & Wider Curriculum Lead) or Mr. Fowlie (Headteacher).
+For more information on our curriculum, please speak to Mr. Fowlie (Headteacher & Curriculum Lead).